ndronos/c-nomorph/Adamson-2011/README.md

 Despite being burdened with the confusing "Java" name, no class declarations, package and visibility statements, ot other niceties are required;
+often enough, JavaScript code is rammed into the attribute of an HTML element.

 (Adamson, 2011)